leon321jiang/db_user_scan/source_lambda/README.md

-# AWS Lambda Functions for DynamoDB Operations
+# AWS Lambda Functions to scan RDS db users

-This repository contains two AWS Lambda functions for interacting with DynamoDB tables.
+This repository contains one AWS Lambda functions to scan RDS users and save it to DynamoDB tables and send delta to SQS.

+## Known Issues
+1. It only can retrieve users but NOT roles from MySQL db
+2. It assume the username and password are stored in a simple dynamodb table and in reality it shouldn't be that way

 ## Files

-- `db_helper.py`: This script contains helper functions to interact with DynamoDB, such as retrieving current users and roles from a specified table.
+- `db_helper.py`: This script contains helper functions to interact with RDS, such as retrieving current users and roles.

-- `db_user_scanner_lambda.py`: This script defines a Lambda function that scans a DynamoDB table for users and roles, compares the results with another table, and performs updates based on the scan results.
+- `db_user_scanner_lambda.py`: This script defines a Lambda function that use a function defined in db_helper.py to scan RDS users and roles, compares the results with another table, and performs updates based on the scan results.

 ## Setup